smithy-lang/smithy/docs/source/guides/converting-to-openapi.rst

   not supported with OpenAPI (for example, an MQTT-based protocol modeled with Smithy would need to also support an HTTP-based protocol to be converted to OpenAPI).

+**Compatibility notes**

+* Streaming: Smithy allows blob and string shapes to be marked as streaming, meaning that their contents should not be loaded into memory by clients or servers.
+While this isn't technically unsupported in OpenAPI, some vendors like API Gateway do not currently support streaming large payloads.

+**Lossy metadata**

 * Resources: Smithy resource metadata is not carried over into the OpenAPI specification.
+* :ref:`Custom traits <trait-shapes>`: Custom traits defined in a Smithy model are not converted and added to the OpenAPI specification.
+Copying Smithy traits into OpenAPI as extensions requires the use of a custom ``software.amazon.smithy.openapi.fromsmithy.OpenApiExtension``.

 ---------------------------------------
 Converting to OpenAPI with smithy-build